Markus92/gdi-userportal-ckanext-gdi-userportal/README.md

 ## License

-This work is licensed under multiple licences.
+This work is licensed under multiple licenses.
 Because keeping this section up-to-date is challenging, here is a brief summary as of January 2024:

 - All original source code is licensed under [Apache-2.0](./LICENSES/Apache-2.0.txt).
 - All documentation is licensed under [CC-BY-4.0](./LICENSES/CC-BY-4.0.txt).